Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

 ```

 As we can see, how succinct it has become to create a `UIColor`.
-Please share your thoughts and experience with `Swift` powerful feature of type inference.
+Share your thoughts and experience with `Swift`'s powerful feature of type inference.